rancher/elemental-toolkit/docs/content/en/docs/Development/build_raw_images.md

 weight: 4
 date: 2017-01-05
 description: >
-  This section documents the procedure to build cOS raw images which are used to boot into Cloud providers.
+  This section documents the procedure to build Elemental raw images which are used to boot into Cloud providers.
 ---